top of page

 Our moods are influenced by neural representation.
 Changes of neural representations and brain states impact mood fluctuations over time.
 These representations are constructs and can be deconstructed.

 We experience this complex orchestration of information flows as thinking.
+The prefrontal cortex acts as a 'simulator,' mentally testing out possibilities using a cognitive map stored in the hippocampus (Jensen, Hennequin & Mattar, 2024).
 The brain processes all of this complexity in milliseconds as thought.
 Our thoughts and moods are influenced by neural representation.
 These thoughts form part of the super-complex we call ego, the little self.

 So let us turn to chapter 1, verse 1: "In the beginning..."